Jalopy-Tech/HP-Omen-15-macOS/README.md

 1. If patching for your battery, make sure ACPIBatterManager.kext is installed in macOS.
 2. Install the ***MACiASL*** app if not installed.
-3. Reboot and in the ***Clover\*** menu, press **F4**.
+3. Reboot and in the **Clover** menu, press **F4**.
 Clover doesn't give any feedback.
 4. Mount your EFI Partition and check that the folder /EFI/Clover/ACPI/origin is full of .aml files which should be new.
 If you want to verify that this is working, you can check the file dates, or delete all the files in this folder and do the previous step again.
 5. Copy the file /EFI/Clover/ACPI/origin/DSDT.asl to the folder /EFI/Clover/ACPI/patched .
 If there is already a DSDT.asl file present, you can replace it as you shouldn't need it, but you may wish to copy it first for safe keeping (just in case).
-6. Open the /EFI/Clover/ACPI/patched/DSDT.asl file in ***MACiASL\*** (this app should be the default for .asl files)**.
+6. Open the /EFI/Clover/ACPI/patched/DSDT.asl file in **MACiASL** (this app should be the default for .asl files)**.
 7. Click the tool button **Compile** to make sure there are no errors (warnings are fine).
 The compile summary window can then be closed.
 8. For each patch do the following:
    1. Click the tool button **Patch** to bring down the patching window.
    2. Open the patch .txt file in a seperate app.
-   3. Copy/Paste the text from the patch .txt file to the patch text window in the ***MACiASL\*** app
+   3. Copy/Paste the text from the patch .txt file to the patch text window in the **MACiASL** app
    4. Click the **Apply** button.
    5. Click the **Close** button.
    6. Click the tool button **Compile** to make sure there are no errors (warnings are fine).
 The compile summary window can then be closed.
 9. After all patches have been applied and there are no compile errors, use the menu File > Save to save the DSDT.asl file.
 10. Reboot for changes to take effect.

-You can check that your battery meter is working by displaying it using ***System Preferences\*** > Energy Saver > Show battery status in menu bar : **checked**.
+You can check that your battery meter is working by displaying it using **System Preferences** > **Energy Saver** > **Show battery status in menu bar** : **checked**.
 The battery meter symbol should appear and stay (if it disappears almost instantly, it isn't patched correctly).
-Once the battery meter is working, you should be able to see/adjust trackpad gestures using ***System Preferences\*** > Trackpad.
+Once the battery meter is working, you should be able to see/adjust trackpad gestures using **System Preferences** > **Trackpad**.

 You can test your brightness keys F2 and F3.
-If they don't work, check that you can adjust the brightness control in ***System Preferences\*** > Displays > Brightness dial.
+If they don't work, check that you can adjust the brightness control in **System Preferences** > **Displays** > **Brightness dial**.
 If the brightness control is missing, check your video patching and make sure the dGPU is switched off.
 If the brightness control works, but the brightness keys don't work, check the brightness patch.

-If you need to redo any patching or want to remove any patches, you should do all the steps above again (i.e. copy the the original DSDT.asl file again and patch with ***MACiASL\***).
+If you need to redo any patching or want to remove any patches, you should do all the steps above again (i.e. copy the the original DSDT.asl file again and patch with **MACiASL**).